Seeds of Wisdom

 Mama Ngozi sat with Adama, pointing to Ken's little garden.
 "Adama," she said gently, "you both had the same money.
 Your coin bought you five minutes of happiness.
 Ken's coin is still working for him, feeding his family and even bringing more coins.
 Money is not just for spending; it is a seed.
 You must choose whether to eat the seed today or plant it for a harvest tomorrow."

 Money is a tool, not just a thing.
-Understanding what money can do—and what it can't—is the first step to using it wisely.
+Understanding what it can do—and what it can't—is the first step to using it wisely.

 Basic Money Principles: